aafreen-syed/my-eclairjs-repo/README.md

 # my-eclairjs-repo

-Simple POC for eclairjs for wordcount (on docker container provided)
+Simple POC for eclairjs for wordcount program (on docker container available)

 ## Installation